-George Clooney & Amal Join Beyonce & Jay Z—Expecting Twins!
+George Clooney & Amal Join Beyonce & Jay Z — Expecting Twins!

 Clooney was married to actress Talia Balsam from 1989 to 1993.

-Back in 2006, Clooney did an interview with People when he was named the year’s ‘Sexiest Man Alive’, where he expressed a never-say-never attitude when asked about having babies.
+Back in 2006, Clooney did an interview with People when he was named the year’s “Sexiest Man Alive,” where he expressed a never-say-never attitude when asked about having babies.

 “I think it’s the most responsible thing you can do, to have kids.
 It’s not something to be taken lightly.